monsoonmaelstrom/book2/book2.md

 She jerks to a stop, clearly not having realized I was following her.
 She lets her pack fall from her shoulder as she turns to face me.

-“Back to Branton,” she says.
+“Back to Branton,” she states.

 “Well, that’s good.
 Since we’re all going there, we can keep going together.”

 “No, I can’t.
 I need to go now.”

 “Why?”
-I ask her.
+I pry.

 “I just do.”